woylie/barker/README.md

 - project layout as described in the articles
 - themes, components, layouts and base styles
 - mixins and functions
-- Webpack
+- webpack
-- SASS
+- dart-sass
-- Stylelint
+- stylelint
-- PostCSS
+- postcss
-- SassDoc
+- sassdoc
 - style guide generation

 Work in progress!